Walking with others in wisdom and love.

 What is biblical counselling?

 In simple terms, biblical counselling involves offering counsel from the Bible to those who desire God’s wisdom, direction, and help as they wrestle with the difficulties of life, including sinful practices or providential suffering.
 It is a process of focused, restorative, discipleship that highlights the practical application of the Word of God to the struggles of life.
-Biblical counseling is focused in that it addresses the underlying issues that manifest themselves as pain, sorrow, or sin in one’s life.
+Biblical counselling is focused in that it addresses the underlying issues that manifest themselves as pain, sorrow, or sin in one’s life.
 And, it is restorative in that the goal of biblical counselling is to help one see and accept the truth of God’s Word so as to experience a heart-level change that results in inner peace and a restored relationship with their loving Heavenly Father.

 “Wise counselling is essentially a way of loving another person well.
 It is a way of speaking what is true and constructive into this person’s life right now.” — David Powlison, Speaking Truth in Love